-Story+ Call for Proposals Summer 2020 is now closed!
-Feel free to get in touch about projects for Summer 2021!
+Story+ Call for Proposals Summer 2021 is now closed, but we welcome you to get in touch about next year!

 Migrant Roots Media (MRM) is a digital platform which amplifies the voices of migrants, children of migrants, and those struggling to thrive in their homelands to unearth the root causes of global migration.
 We strategically position intersectional... read more »

 Physical distancing regulations linked to the COVID-10 pandemic have produced social isolation on a truly global scale.
 For persons living with Dementia and cognitive health disorders in Durham, the need to combat social isolation and restore human... read more »

 In the 1970s, the National Alliance Against Racist and Political Repression (NAARPR) selected North Carolina to be the focus of its inaugural campaign.
 On July 4, 1974, an estimated 10,000 people from over twenty-five states traveled to Raleigh to... read more »

 Civil Rights, Archives, Human Rights, History

 More than ten years ago, Duke undergraduate students founded the Duke Campus Farm (DCF) in a rural area seven miles from main campus, in the Duke Forest.
 Their primary aim was to provide themselves and others with direct experience of the joys and... read more »

 Environment, Documentary, Digital Storytelling, Civil Rights, Mapping, History

 In this Story+ project, we will explore the intersection of health, disability and race on social justice and the expression of human rights among North Carolinians.
 Even though the Americans with Disabilities Act (ADA) celebrated its 30th year of... read more »